vexx32/thread-tracker/help/threads.md

 ## Watchers

-_Note: These commands are currently unavailable as the functionality is bugged._

 > **`/tt_watch`** _`categories`_ — Similar to `tt_threads`, but also periodically edits the message to update the generated list.
 > **`/tt_unwatch`** `URL` — Link a watched message to delete it and stop watching.
 > **`/tt_watching`** - List currently active watchers.